steven2y/angular-boilerplate-ya/README.md

 You will need
 * node
 * npm
-maybe nvm if you want to manage your version of node
+* (optional) nvm if you want to manage your version of node